guisgrande/second-project-ci/README.md

 - As a user, I want to understand the purpose of the website, so I can know if it's of interest to me.
 - As a user, I want to easily navigate the site, so I don't lose enthusiasm for using the site.
 - As a user, I want to be able to use the tool, so I fulfill the objective that brought me to the site.
-- As a user, I want to be able to select more than one conversion option, so I I can fulfill my need.
 - As a user, I want to be able to test my knowledge, so I can chalenge my self.
 - As a user, I want to have access to all the links, so I can connect if it interests me.